Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 • Secondary, resulting from other pathologies.

 According to the nature of inflammation, arteritis is divided into specific and nonspecific, according to the type of pathological process - purulent, necrotic, productive and mixed; according to the localization of the lesion in the vessel wall - endoarteritis, mesoarteritis, periarteritis, panarteritis.
-Often, inflammation of the vascular wall is combined with their thrombosis.
-This condition is called thromboembolism.
+Often inflammation of the vascular wall is combined with thrombosis.
+This condition is called thrombarteritis.

 The disease usually develops in older people aged 50-70 years.
 In younger people, pathology occurs only in exceptional cases.
-Horton's syndrome is a disease of the elderly, but there may be rare exceptions to any rule.
-According to statistics, it develops more often in men aged 20-30 years, - in children under 5 years old, inflammation of large arteries - in women of reproductive age.
+Horton's syndrome is a disease of old people, but there may be rare exceptions to any rule.
+According to statistics, it develops more often in men aged 20-30 years, in children under 5 years of age, inflammation of large arteries – in women of reproductive age.

 Etiology